Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 New Mexico Stats and Trends

-- The Lobos have yet to cover the spread this season when underdogs by 10.5 points or more in three chances.
+- This season, the Lobos are winless against the spread when entering a game as an underdog of 11.5 points or more (in three chances).

-- New Mexico's games this season have hit the over on two of five set point totals (40%).
+- New Mexico's games this year have gone over the point total two times in five opportunities (40%).

-- New Mexico is 0-1 against the spread and 2-0 overall in games when it puts up more than 22 points.
+- New Mexico is 0-1 against the spread and 2-0 overall in games when it scores more than 22 points.

 - The Lobos have turned the ball over nine times this season, four more turnovers than the Rams have forced (5).